The Department of Commerce provides incentives for electric vehicle (EV) infrastructure and industry development.

 Illinois has provided early leadership in supporting the adoption and use of (EVs) throughout the state.

-- The Department of Commerce chairs the Illinois Electric Vehicle Advisory Council, which was formed when Governor Quinn signed the Electric Vehicle Act (Public Act 97-0089) in July 2011.
-In December 2011, the Council submitted a final report to Governor Quinn and the Illinois General Assembly with recommendations on promoting the adoption and use of EVs in Illinois.
-The Council continues to meet to implement the report recommendations and guide ongoing development of the state’s EV programs and policies.
-Click here for meeting agendas and minutes.
+- The Department of Commerce chairs the Illinois Electric Vehicle Advisory Council, which was formed by the Electric Vehicle Act (Public Act 97-0089) in July 2011.
+In December 2011, the Council submitted a final report to Illinois General Assembly and Governor’s Office with recommendations on promoting the adoption and use of EVs in Illinois.

 - The Illinois General Assembly appropriated up to $10 million in capital funding for the Department of Commerce to award EV manufacturing and infrastructure grants and loans.